mandiant/macos-UnifiedLogs/README.md

 ## Running

-Four example binaries are available in `examples`.
+Four example binaries are available.

 - `unifiedlog_parser` - Can parse all logs into a single CSV file.
 It can also be run on a live system.
 The resulting CSV file will likely be quite large